picealiu/PlotGenerator/README.md

 ## Contact

-For any questions or issues, please contact picealiu@uw.edu.
+For any questions or issues, please contact [your_email@example.com].